About Dave

 Estrada Metal Art has been displayed at numerous galleries

-Dave has had articles about his work published in the Minneapolis Star & Tribune and Superior Magazine for unique outdoor art.
-The South St. Paul newspaper, The Ham Laker newspaper, and several other publications have also printed articles about his work.
-Additionally, Dave\'s work was the subject of a show at Two Rivers Art Gallery and the Dakota County History Museum.
+I have had articles about my work published in the Minneapolis Star & Tribune , Lake Superior Magazine for unique outdoor art.
+The South St. Paul newspaper , ABC Newspaper, Anoka County shopper , The Ham Laker newspaper, The History book of Ham Lake , St Paul College alumni magazine , Duluth News Tribune and several other publications have also printed articles about my work.
+Additionally, my art work was the subject of a show at Two Rivers Art Gallery and the Dakota County History Museum.
+Featured 2018 on Minnesota Bound.com episode 863.